 We have also learned from children and young people themselves about their experiences of the legal process, and about what aspects of the process they would like to change to make it less traumatic, less confusing and more meaningful for them.

 The modules included in this training tool reflect different types of justice proceedings, including immigration, family, community care and criminal justice.
-They focus on aspects of the legal process that present particular opportunities for lawyers to apply a child rights-based approach to case work involving young clients.
+They focus on aspects of the legal process that present particular opportunities for lawyers to apply a children’s rights-based approach to case work involving young clients.

 What do we mean by a 'children's rights-based approach' to the legal process?

 In basic terms, ‘children’s rights’ refers to the range of civil, political, social, economic and cultural rights that pertain to children and childhood.
 These rights are set out in the UN Convention on the Rights of the Child 1989 (UNCRC), which was ratified by the UK in 1991.
-The UNCRC is a key reference points, therefore, in defining the basic standards and conditions of protection, autonomy and respect that enable children to thrive in the present and develop to their fullest potential in the future.
+The UNCRC is a key reference point, therefore, in defining the basic standards and conditions of protection, autonomy and respect that enable children to thrive in the present and develop to their fullest potential in the future.

 All of the research detailing a children’s rights-based approach can be distilled down to three components: